chairfull/my_lora_workflow/README.md

 3) On the right is a size drop down, attempt to find the biggest.
 <img src="yandex_largest.jpg" width="150">
 Only do this if the largest is actually better quality.
-It may be an crummy upscale, or the link may not even work.
+It may be an crummy upscale, or the link may not work.

-You can also search for better quality images by dragging them into Yandex, and it will do a `Similar image search`.
+You can also search for better quality images by dragging them into Yandex, to do a `Similar image search`.

 ### Processing images